zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Parasite Delivery Schedule

 We receive regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository and supplement these with local infections.
 The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the **Parasite Schedule Sheet** linked in [Lab Sheets](labsheets.md).
+Keep track of both local and external parasite orders.
 Shipments do not always arrive as expected, but **you should have a detailed list of future parasite needs on the spreadsheet**.
 I will send out a FedEx confirmation once I receive it (typically one day in advance) in the #Parasite_Planning Slack channel.

 ### B. Storage of General Parasite Materials

 General use (non-experimental) parasite materials should be catalogued and stored in designated racks/boxes.
 There are individual boxes for *B. malayi*, *B. pahangi, and D. immitis* tissues and RNA in the -80C freezer.
 There is a single box for storage of parasite gDNA in the -20C freezer.
 The contents of all samples in these boxes should be inventoried for each species in the appropriate tab of the **Parasite Tissue and Nucleic Acid Inventory** sheet linked in [Lab Sheets](labsheets.md).
+The spreadsheet should be immediately updated after placing any new tubes in these boxes.
+This catalog of materials allows us to plan qPCR, RNA-seq and other experiments.

 ```
 Tissue tube label: Species, Stage, Date frozen, Number of worms
 RNA/gDNA tube label: Species, Stage, Date of extraction, Concentration
 ```

-Each files has three sheets (Tissue, RNA, and gDNA).
-The spreadsheets should be filled out with additional information, including the origin of the parasites, the method of RNA or DNA extraction, and the method used to spec purity and concentration.
-The spreadsheet should be immediately updated after placing any new tubes in these boxes.
-This catalog of materials allows us to plan qPCR, RNA-seq and other experiments.

 ### C. Parasite Infections (Insectary)